 One way around those issues: Use products you already have in your home to create your own all-natural cleaning products.
 It’s easier—and more effective—than you might think.

 - Lemons: The acidic juice from this citrus fruit can be used to remove stains from counters, cutting boards and food containers.
 You can also mix four tablespoons of it with half a gallon of water to create your own glass cleaner.
 Another idea: Cut a lemon in half and run both halves through the disposal to freshen your sink.

 - Cooking oils: Vegetable and other plant-based oils like olive and sunflower oils can be used to dissolve dirt around the house.
 Using vegetable oil and salt, you can clean dirty pots and pans to get off cooked-on grime and food residue.
 Just thoroughly rinse with hot water afterwards to remove any stubborn oil residue.
-Is touching up your paint part of your spring cleaning routine?
+Is touching up your paint on your to-do list?
 Wash your hands with vegetable oil and soap afterwards to quickly remove dried paint off your skin.